Global Logistics News & Insights

-Our take: The chaotic week it’s been for tariff news only reinforces the points made in the podcast.
+Our take: The chaotic week it’s been for tariff news (more on that to come) only reinforces how impactful geopolitical issues such as the Red Sea Crisis and Ukraine war are to global supply chains.
+Resilience and flexibility need to remain a priority for all companies.
 Transmodal can help model any changes in cost or service that may come with shifts to your sourcing strategies as you navigate the current market environment.

 Read more here.